kubecost/docs/aws-amp-integration.md

     "workspaceId": "$<AMP_WORKSPACE_ID>"
 }
 ```
-The workspace should be created in few seconds.
-You can login to [AWS AMP console](https://console.aws.amazon.com/prometheus/) to retrieve more information.
-You need to save `Endpoint - query URL` and `Endpoint - remote write URL` for using later.
+The workspace should be created in a few seconds.
+You can log in to [AWS AMP console](https://console.aws.amazon.com/prometheus/) to retrieve more information.
+You need to save `Endpoint - query URL` and `Endpoint - remote write URL` for use later.

 For example: